Welcome to The Castleman Quartet Programs (CQP)!

 At the Castleman QUARTET Program in Fredonia, each 7-week participant learns “from scratch” and performs one concerto movement, 2 contrasting Bach movements, or the equivalent along with two string quartets and a Sonata– ideal preparation for college auditions or solo competitions.
 There are analogous opportunities for 3-week participants.
 Subject to availability, a week of Sonata study occurs in the final week of the 7-week session

-At the Castleman QUINTET Program in McMinnville, each 3-week String participant will learn “from scratch” and perform one concerto movement, 2 contrasting Bach movements, or the equivalent along with a complete Piano Quintet.
-Each of the four 3-week Piano participants will collaborate with the String players in his/her group and perform a complete Piano Quintet.
+At the Castleman QUINTET Program in McMinnville, each 3-week String participant will learn “from scratch” and perform a 7-10 minute work with staff pianists Susan Snyder or Alison Lee along with a complete String Quintet.

 CQP’s schedule is partially structured, offering a sample organized workday, and partially unstructured to allow each participant to discover the most effective conditions for his/her optimum progress.
 Each ensemble, assembled and assigned by Charles Castleman, remains intact for the duration of the session, with all the CQP faculty involved in teaching verbal and non-verbal communication and the principles of Group Dynamics, and mediating problem resolution.